 For the identification of yeast species, conventional methods mainly rely on morphological and physiological data, which are time-consuming and may result in inaccurate species identification.
-Molecular biology has led to the development of new techniques for quickly and accurately identifying different types of yeasts (Middelhoven & Kurtzman 2003, Kurtzman et al. 2011,

-Kurtzman et al. 2015).
+Molecular biology has led to the development of new techniques for quickly and accurately identifying different types of yeasts (Middelhoven & Kurtzman 2003, Kurtzman et al. 2011, Kurtzman et al. 2015).
 The identification of yeast species is now routinely determined by DNA sequence analyses.
 The most commonly used comparisons include nucleotide sequence divergence in domains 1 and 2 (D1/D2) of the LSU and ITS (Kurtzman & Robnett 1998, Fell et al. 2000, Scorzetti et al. 2002).

 The number of newly identified yeast species has increased in recent years, mainly due to the acceptance of ribosomal DNA (rDNA) gene sequence analysis, such as the D1/D2 domain and the ITS region, and the availability of databases (Scorzetti et al. 2002, Kurtzman et al. 2011).
-Various estimates suggest that, numerous yeast species are yet to be described (Lachance 2006, Kurtzman et al. 2015).
-Based on available evidence (Morais et al. 2006, Nakase et al. 2006), it is worth noting that, a significant proportion of these undescribed yeast species are thought to inhabit forest environments.

-In the present study, a novel basidiomycetous yeast obtained from a Persian oak branch in the Zagros oak forest (Kermanshah Province, W of Iran) is described.
-Based on physiological, biochemical, and molecular analyses of ITS and the D1/D2 domain of the LSU rRNA gene, the isolate, namely, Fonsecazyma quercina sp. nov. is, therefore, classified here.
+Various estimates suggest that numerous yeast species are yet to be described (Lachance 2006, Kurtzman et al. 2015).
+It is worth noting that, a significant proportion of these undescribed yeast species are thought to inhabit forest environments based on available evidence (Nakase et al. 2006, Morais et al. 2006).
+Here, a novel basidiomycetous yeast obtained from a Persian oak branch in the Zagros oak forest (Kermanshah Province, western Iran) is described.
+Based on physiological, biochemical, and molecular analyses of ITS and the D1/D2 domain of the LSU rRNA gene, the isolate, namely, Fonsecazyma quercina sp. nov., is classified herewith.